SCOLIOSIS & PROVING DISABILITY

 SSA’S DOCTOR CAN DOCUMENT YOUR SCOLIOSIS

-When you are at the appeal levels of your case, the SSA may decide to schedule you for a physical exam with one of their doctors.
+During the appeal level of your case, the SSA may decide to schedule you for a physical exam.
+They schedule you to visit one of their doctors.
 You need to go to the exam.
 However, you do not have to pay for the exam.
 So, you will not have to pay to see the medical doctor who will examine your scoliosis.
 Additionally, you will not be charged a copay any other fee at the exam.
 The SSA is paying for you to visit one of their doctors.

 However, if you don’t go to the exam, the SSA will deny your case for failure to cooperate.
 You don’t want that to happen.
 Use the exam to tell the doctor how the back pain is making it impossible for you to work.

 The SSA will send you a written notice in the mail about your exam.
-It will have the name of the doctor, the address you need to go to, and the date and time of the exam.
+It will have the name of the doctor, the address, and the date and time of the exam.

-If you cannot attend the exam, you must call the SSA and inform them you have a conflict.
-Usually, they will give you a new appointment time so that you can attend.
+If you cannot attend the exam, then call the SSA and inform them you have a conflict.
+Usually, they will give you a new appointment time so you can attend.
 Whatever you do, do not miss the exam.
 They will not give you a new exam time if you miss it without explanation.

 WHAT WILL THE DOCTOR SAY ABOUT YOUR SCOLIOSIS?